Sainikpuri: Culture

 Culturally Sainikpuri is Pan-Indian due to its Armed Forces origins, and has been home to people from almost every major culture of India.
 When Sainikpuri was established, it was removed from the rest of the Hyderabad-Secunderabad axis by at least 10 kilometers.
 In course of time, it slowly developed a cultural character of its own, that of a conglomerate of upper-middle-class families of diverse ethnic origins.

 Amongst the Hindu shrines of Sainikpuri are the Lakshmi Narayana Swamy temple along with Lord Uma Maheshwara formed the important temple complex when it was initially a Dhyana Mandir to allow meditations.
 Shirdi Saibaba Temple located near Sainikpuri Post-office in Saipuri colony, Vijaya Ganapathi Temple standing on the High Tension Line Road, and Sri Venkateshwara Temple at the Eshwaripuri Colony which stands on the encroached part of the Kapra Lake.
 There is also the famous Shiva-Vishnu Temple in the vicinity of the Sainikpuri community Hall.
 It is located amidst scenic surroundings, and is popular among the devout locals.
 On the northern fringe of Sainikpuri, there is a Christian shrine of Our Lady of Vailankanni.
 There is also a mosque in the Defence Colony area.
 The Nalla Pochamma (or Goddess Kali) Temple is in the Ambedkar Nagar area, and was founded, developed and maintained for almost 30 years by a local resident, Shri Maddela Hanumantha Rao.
 Scores of devotees offer prayers at this shrine, especially on the annual festival known as 'Bonalu'.

-The former Chief of Army Staff and Governor of Jammu & Kashmir, Late General K.V.
-Krishna Rao, and several other retired senior officers of the Indian Army, Indian Air force and Civil Services, had been or have been the residents of Sainikpuri.
-There are also well known entrepreneurs and industrialists, such as Sri Nimmagadda Prasad, adding colour to the cultural landscape of Sainikpuri.
-On the other hand, the area is not a preferred residential locality for the software professionals, Gachibowli, Hitech City, Miyapur and Kondapur, the areas in Hyderabad with software companies, being far away.

 It was in the Eshwarpuri Colony near Sainikpuri that the battle scenes in the Telugu movie, "Dana Veera Sura Karna," considered to be a classic among Telugu movies, were filmed.
 This landscape features in several old Telugu movies.
 Surroundings of the Shiva Vishnu Temple are popular amongst cinematographers for film-shootings.